 It is official: We are living with robots.
-By 2023, there will be as many voice assistants in use as there are people on the planet.
-AI-powered digital assistants – applications that can understand voice commands and complete tasks for users – are in smartphones, tablets, computers, speakers and, increasingly, cars.
+There are now as many voice assistants in use as there are people on the planet.
+AI-powered digital assistants - applications that can understand voice commands and complete tasks for users - are in smartphones, tablets, computers, speakers and, increasingly, cars.

 In-car AI voice assistants serve as a mediator between the end user and the vehicle’s systems and services, allowing drivers to access information and perform tasks without taking their hands off the wheel.
 Let’s take a look at what is driving the growth of in-car digital assistants and consider best practices for designing collaborative robots (cobots) that foster user trust, drive engagement, and even improve brand loyalty.

 Get with the times: in-car digital assistant growth factors and use cases

 The growth of smartphones has led to an increased demand for in-car connectivity solutions for both drivers and passengers.
 If OEMs can’t fulfill this expectation, they are neglecting what has become a basic desire.
 AI-enabled voice recognition is an increasingly important component of connectivity.
 Amazon Alexa, Google Assistant, and Apple Siri create new ways to communicate, shop, control surroundings, and more.
 One of the biggest reasons OEMs are adopting in-car voice assistants is to keep up with user behavior.

 In fact, the most common use of voice on smartphones occurs while consumers are driving (62%), according to research from Voicebot.ai.
 As of last year, more than half of U.S. consumers had tried a voice assistant in the car and one-third were monthly active users.
 While 33.2% used a car’s pre-installed voice solution, the rest used Bluetooth to connect with a mobile voice assistant, or connected with Apple CarPlay, Android Auto or Amazon Alexa through the car dashboard, according to the research.